JackMorgan9/MoviePicker/README.md

 # MoviePicker
-A Web app to select Movies/TV Shows to Watch
+A Web app to select Movies/TV Shows to Watch.

 Can select based on Actor/Genre/Date, includes sort options.

 Pulls data from themoviedb.org API.